 Is South Africa the largest recipient of asylum-seekers worldwide?
-The numbers don’t add up

 The numbers of people seeking asylum in South Africa have declined dramatically over the last two years.
 But the country continues to be described as the largest recipient of asylum applicants in the world.
 How true is the claim?
 The data is flawed, inaccurate and sharply contradictory.

 Researched by Julian Rademeyer

 Does South Africa currently receive the “highest annual number of asylum applications worldwide”?

 It is a claim that was picked up and repeated, often verbatim, by various media outlets.
 For example, an SABC television interview with Home Affairs minister Naledi Pandor prior to World Refugee Day on 20 June 2013 was prefaced with an introduction stating that South Africa “continues to be the recipient of the highest annual number of asylum applications worldwide.”
 The minister did not contradict the claim during the interview.